cathayc/EPaper-Picture-Frame/README.md

 # Introduction

-This project stands on the shoulders of giants from [Tom Whitwell's SlowMovie project](https://github.com/TomWhitwell/SlowMovie)
+This project is derived from [Tom Whitwell's SlowMovie project](https://github.com/TomWhitwell/SlowMovie), whose purpose is to take in a movie and play it slowly, frame by frame, on an ePaper display.

+Instead, this project

 ![](Extras/img.jpg)